mngaonkar/ghost-blog-cloud-native/ghost-blog-kubernetes-infra/README.md

 ```
 ansible-playbook playbook.yml
 ```
 Once the cluster is up and running.
-Copy /etc/kubernetes/admin.conf to ~/.kube/config in virutal machine.
+Copy /etc/kubernetes/admin.conf as ~/.kube/config in virutal machine.
 Check the cluster state by running kubectl command in virtual machine.
 ```
 kubectl get nodes
 ```